Skip to main content

 Image of bicyclists stopped in a green bike box in an intersection while a pedestrian and dog cross the street.

-The Bellevue Transportation Department is currently designing bike infrastructure along seven corridors to improve safety, connectivity and comfort of the bicycle network in the city.
-These seven corridors are the project locations and design concepts recommended for implementation by the Transportation Commission in 2024 as a part of the Bike Bellevue program.
+The Bellevue Transportation Department is currently designing bike infrastructure along multiple corridors to improve safety, connectivity and comfort of the bicycle network in the city.
+These project locations and design concepts were recommended for implementation by the Transportation Commission in 2024 as a part of the Bike Bellevue program.

 Project Description